 Floor Area Ratio, commonly known by its acronym FAR, is a vital metric used in urban planning and zoning.
 It represents a relationship between the total ‘floor area’ of a building and the size of the land upon which it is built.
 FAR plays a significant role in shaping the built environment of our cities, balancing the needs for space, functionality, and aesthetics.
 Let’s explore this concept further.

 FAR is a ratio that governs the amount of floor area a property owner can develop in relation to the size of the lot.
 It’s one of the essential tools used by municipal authorities to control building sizes and ensure that developments fit within the overall plan for an area.

-For example, if you have a lot that is 20′ x 100′ and have a FAR of 1, you will be permitted to build a total of 2000 SF of floor area.
-That floor area can be distributed on the site in a verity of ways as the diagram below demonstrates.
+Imagine you own a lot that measures 20′ x 100′, and the zoning regulations specify a FAR of 1.
+In this case, you’d be permitted to build a total of 2000 square feet (SF) of floor area.
+The beauty of FAR is that it allows flexibility in how that floor area is distributed on the site, as illustrated in the diagram below.

 FAR doesn’t operate in isolation.
 It works in conjunction with other building regulations, such as height restrictions, minimum rear yard depth requirements, and maximum lot coverage limitations.
 Together, these rules define the ‘building envelope’ or the three-dimensional space within which construction can occur.